 Furthermore, guided meditations often have an element of structure which can help people establish their practice in an effective way and provide them with support when they need it most.

 While meditating on your own is a great way to get in touch with your inner self, it can also be frustrating.
 You might have trouble finding the right posture or you may feel too restless to concentrate.

 Meditation apps are an excellent alternative if you are looking for some guidance.
 They have guided meditation sessions that are designed to help you relax and focus on your breath.

 Guided meditation apps also offer the advantage of being able to customize the length of each session.
 If you need a quick break from work, but don’t want to spend more than five minutes meditating, these apps will accommodate your needs.

-One of the main goals of meditation is to draw your awareness to a specific point.
-For example, in Buddhism, one would be trying to achieve “enlightenment” or “awakening.”
+One of the main goals of meditation is to focus your awareness on a specific point, such as enlightenment or mindfulness.

 Mindfulness meditation, which involves being present in the moment and aware of your surroundings, is often associated with Buddhism, but it can be practiced by anyone regardless of their religious beliefs.